Home / Project

 MOMENTUM PRIVATE HEALTHCARE DELIVERY

-Since May 2021, CRS has been implementing the MOMENTUM PRIVATE HEALTHCARE DELIVERY (MPHD) in 2 Provinces of Nepal.
-The MOMENTUM is a part of a suite of innovative awards funded by the U.S. Agency for International Development (USAID) to holistically improve maternal, newborn and child health services, voluntary family planning, and reproductive healthcare (MNCH/FP/RH) in partner countries around the world.
-The project helps to expand public and private partnerships to strengthen the enabling environment for MNCH/FP/RH in support of the MOMENTUM suite of awards.
+Nepal CRS Company implemented the MOMENTUM Private Healthcare Delivery (MPHD) project in two provinces of Nepal from May 2021 to January 2025.
+The project was part of the broader suite of innovative awards under the MOMENTUM initiative, funded by the U.S. Agency for International Development (USAID), aimed at holistically improving maternal, newborn, and child health services, voluntary family planning, and reproductive healthcare (MNCH/FP/RH) in partner countries worldwide.
+The MPHD project supported the expansion of public–private partnerships to strengthen the enabling environment for MNCH/FP/RH in alignment with the overall objectives of the MOMENTUM suite of awards.

-THE GOAL of the project is to start a successful business model for the private sector to provide quality FP services to adolescents and young people in Nepal.
+The goal of the project was to establish a successful business model for the private sector to provide quality FP services to adolescents and young people in Nepal.

 OBJECTIVE: